Hongweihuo-Lab/CIndex/README.md

     $ make
 ## Usage
 By entering different commands after –z, you can enter different operating modes.
-The operation modes include: build, bindex, cr, lr, er, efq, which correspond to the construction of compressed indexes, reads counting, reads positioning, reads extraction, and fastq extraction, respectively.
+The operation modes include: build, cr, lr, er, efq, which correspond to the construction of compressed indexes, reads counting, reads positioning, reads extraction, and fastq extraction, respectively.
 ### Index Construction
 Create the compressed index of the FASTQ file.
 The command to create the compressed index for the FASTQ file is: